rquadri/castle/README.md

 terms (since we expect that each *P_i<<1*), we recover the linear model shown earlier.
-But it remains true that the linear model is not strictly speaking consistent with assumptions that go into a logistic regression, even though that is what we used one to estimate the weights.
+But it remains true that the linear model is not strictly speaking consistent with assumptions that go into a logistic regression, even though that is what we used to estimate the weights.
 It would be more self-consistent to just use the logistic equation to calculate *P*, however there may be other features that we'd like to take into account that would still need to be added linearly